Short-Term Disability (STD) Insurance Plans

-To be eligible for PFL, medical certification is required.
-The plan pays approximately 60% of your current earnings up to a maximum of $1,300 per week for 2020.
-There is no waiting period for PFL benefits and the maximum PFL benefits paid in a 12-month period is six times the weekly benefit amount.
-Beginning July 1, 2020, PFL benefits will extend from six to eight weeks.
+To be eligible for Paid Family Leave, medical certification is required.
+The plan pays approximately 60% of your current earnings up to a maximum of $1,357 per week for 2021.
+There is no waiting period for PFL benefits.

 Please see below for plan comparisons.

 |USF Voluntary Disability Insurance (VDI)||CA State Disability Insurance (SDI)|

 |Administered by USF via TRISTAR||Administered by the State of California|

 |Payroll deduction of .80% of salary